-- Make sure you find out the correct PTO speed and corresponding tractor engine speed at which to run the implement.
+- Make sure you find out the correct PTO speed and corresponding tractor engine speed at which to run the implementation.
 Check the operator's manual.

 - Always ensure the area is clear of children and obstacles.
-Walk around the tractor and any implements before you start of move the machine.
+Walk around the tractor and any implements before you start to move the machine.

 - Operate the controls from the tractor seat only.
-If anyone or anything gets caught in the tractors moving parts, you need to be in the seat so you can act immediately.
+If anyone or anything gets caught in the tractor moving parts, you need to be in the seat so you can act immediately.

 - Before leaving the seat, make sure that the tractor is stationary and the handbrake is on.

 - When parking the tractor, even for a short time, always lower the front and rear hydraulics to the ground.
 Small children or domestic animals are seriously at risk if this simple precaution is not taken.